-• The Scheme shall not invest more than 10% of its debt portfolio in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer which are rated not below investment grade by a credit rating agency authorised to carry out such activity under the Act, subject to the below limits at rating level.
+The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer which are rated not below investment grade by a credit rating agency authorised to carry out such activity under the Act.
 Such investment limit may be extended to 12% of the NAV of the scheme with the prior approval of the Board of Trustees and the Board of directors of the asset management company.

-Further, the scheme shall not invest more than:
+The scheme shall not invest more than:

 - a.
-10% of the debt portfolio in debt and money market securities rated AAA; or - b.
-8% of the debt portfolio in debt and money market securities rated AA; or - c.
-6% of the debt portfolio in debt and money market securities rated A and below issued by a single issuer.
+10% of its NAV in debt and money market securities rated AAA; or - b.
+8% of its NAV in debt and money market securities rated AA; or - c.
+6% of its NAV in debt and money market securities rated A and below issued by a single issuer.

-The above investment limits may be extended by up to 2% of the debt portfolio of the scheme with prior approval of the Board of Trustees and Board of Directors of the AMC, subject to overall limit of 12% of its debt portfolio of the Scheme for a single issuer.
+The above investment limits may be extended by up to 2% of the NAV of the scheme with prior approval of the Board of Trustees and Board of Directors of the AMC, subject to compliance with the extended 12% limit.